Retr05041/dots/README.md

 # TODO (Post-install)
 All optional installs need their own file..

-Configure greeter, seems the mini one is borked

-Write .myoptionalbashrc script and add functionality to the source bash file to allow for this as well

 Rewrite python scritps in Go? (use this link to get args and read config files... https://elewis.dev/charming-cobras-with-bubbletea-part-1)
 - Could then add more support for editing configs on the fly...
     - Need to do this for ease of changing configs for: monitor, wallpaper..